GFouilhe-AThiriet/Projet-L3/UpdatesReport.md

 That's what I'll try to fix in the following days.

-If it's possible to save mouse's coordinates in an array.
-Then it should be quite easy to change the plant image in real time with FuncAnimation.
+If it's possible to save mouse's coordinates in an array, then it should be quite easy to change the plant image in real time with FuncAnimation.